 But you might be denying trauma if you:

-• intellectualize your trauma (“They did that to me because they were abused themselves”)
+- intellectualize your trauma (“They did that to me because they are also a trauma survivor!”)

 Coping With Trauma Denial

-The idea of confronting your trauma may seem terrifying.
-That’s reasonable.
+The idea of confronting your trauma may seem overwhelming or even terrifying, and this is reasonable.
 However, coping with trauma doesn’t need to be this process of total, uninhibited immersion.
 Instead, it’s often a gradual experience of validating your feelings, accepting your past, and taking care of yourself moving forward.

 Acknowledge Your Pain